 Authorisation for use

-The MHRA’s conditions of authorisation and the information for healthcare professionals and recipients outlines the framework through which the vaccine can be used.
+The MHRA’s conditions of temporary authorisation and the information for healthcare professionals and recipients outlines the framework through which the vaccine can be used.

 Storing vaccine appropriately

-Handling and preparing vaccine
+Handling and preparing vaccines

 Extracting additional doses